AMKuperus/TAS/README.md

 TAS: Student Activity Tracker based on Nette Framework.

 # Features
+Making it easy to follow your students activity.
+- students can easily add or edit activity's to TAS.
+- monitor can easily see all activity's or activity sorted by group.

+Safe environment
+- Automatic logout after 30 minutes of inactivity.
+- Roles seperate abilities.

 Seperate user-roles with their own seperate functionality
 - a user is a registered person who still needs approval by a monitor/admin.
 - a student is a person who is a student belonging to a group and who can make/edit/finish their activity's.